 The Steven Myron Holl Foundation is thrilled to announce the construction of a new Architectural Archive and Research Library.
-The building, designed by Steven to complement the existing structures on the T2 Reserve, will serve students, professionals and the public from the Hudson Valley and beyond.
+The building, designed by Steven to complement the existing mid-century cabin on the T2 Reserve, will serve students of the Foundation’s annual architecture residency.

 An exemplar of environmental sensitivity, the archive will have a positive impact on its surroundings.
 An adjacent recycling water pond and vegetated roof will create habitat for frogs, turtles, birds and other wildlife while conserving energy and capturing storm water for later use.
 Seven climate-responsive skylights and blinds will regulate indoor light, temperature and humidity levels, limiting the need for electricity.